woocommerce/google-listings-and-ads/js/src/blocks/README.md

 #### Derived value for initialization

+The "derived value" refers to the computation of a value based on another state or props in a component.
 At the time of starting rendering a block, the product data has already been loaded to a data store of `@wordpress/data` in Woo's Product Block Editor, so the value returned from `useProductEntityProp` can be considered as an already fetched data for directly initializing derived values, because they all eventually use the same selector `getEntityRecord` from `@wordpress/core-data` to get product data.

 References: